top of page

 Supports multiple file formats

-Interface is functional but not the prettiest
+Interface is functional, but not the prettiest

-Great for organizing personal ebook collections
+Great for organising personal ebook collections

 Pricing: